You can also download a .pdf of this FAQ document:

 If a complaint requires investigation, the National Ethics Panel chair has eight days to convene a Complaints Panel of three members of the National Ethics Panel – at least one must be a general public member.
 The chair will advise the complainant that the complaint has been received and advise the member of the nature of the complaint.

 The Complaints Panel will consider the complaint and can dismiss the complaint without further action; attempt to mediate; or seek further information.
 It can also have the parties appear personally before it.
 The parties can call witnesses who can be examined or cross-examined.

 Although the formalities of legal proceedings are followed where necessary to protect the member, the Complaints Panel is not bound by formal rules of evidence.
 The Complaints Panel hearing is to ascertain the truth and substance of the matter.
 The rules of natural justice are observed but neither party has the right to legal representation.

 Upon completing its investigation, the Complaints Panel decides by a majority vote whether the complaint is upheld or dismissed.
 If upheld, it will also decide by majority vote on the penalty to be imposed.
 The chair of the Ethics Panel will advise the complainant and the MEAA member of the Complaints Panel’s decision within 28 days.

-Each party has the right to appeal.
+Each party has the right to appeal, except where the complaint is dismissed (this accords with the general legal system preventing double jeopardy, in that a person found not guilty of an offence cannot be retried).
 If no appeal is lodged within a further 28 days, the decision is confirmed and any action required is taken.

 If an appeal is lodged, the National Ethics Panel chair has eight days to convene an Appeal Panel of five members of the National Ethics Panel – at least two must be general public members of the Panel.
 No member of the Complaints Panel that heard the original matter can sit on the Appeal Panel.